 Yes.
 It's karate, which is fundamentally a fighting art where the basic ultimate purpose is self defence.
 It is essential that this be practiced and tested.
 What other way is there to do this?

 Yes.
-Following on from the previous FAQ, it's important that once you've learnt to defend against people who do things similarly to you, that you also learn to adapt your skills to different forms of attack and defense from other styles.
+Following on from the previous FAQ, it's important that once you've learnt to defend against people who do things similarly to you, that you also learn to adapt your skills to different forms of attack and defense from other people and other styles.
 Tournaments are a safe and controlled way of doing this because there are rules and controls.
 While this does not represent a perfect test of your skills, it is far safer than than taking your test to the streets of downtown Sydney.
-You don't have to do full-contact tournaments, and certainly not under yellow belt (6th kyu) or 14 yrs of age, but again, for reasons stated above, it's highly recommended.
+You don't have to do full-contact tournaments, but again, for reasons stated above, it's highly recommended.
 Tournament participation is also required in order to grade - unless there are extenuating circumstances.

 No. Full contact is NOT for everyone.
 However, depending on your age, skills, and maturity, and desire, you could start being introduced to more and more contact from about the age of 10 upwards.
 As a follow on from the previous two FAQs, full contact would be the next stage of learning to use what you've been learning in class.
 Normal points and freestyle sparring are usually non-contact or very light contact.
-While these both require great skills in timing, distance, and balance, thereby causing the judges to decide that a technique COULD have caused damage had it made contact, you still don't really know if it really would have worked.
+While these both require great skills in timing, distance, and balance, thereby requiring the judges to decide that a technique COULD have caused damage had it made contact, you still don't really know if it really would have worked.
 This is where full contact sparring comes in.
 While still not the perfect test of your skills, it's about as close as it gets without being illegal!
 Here you test yourself, to see if you can both TAKE being hit, as well as hit hard enough to make your opponent show pain.
 Bear in mind, there are still rules that must be followed, even for this type of competition.
+Children may start a reduced version of contact fighting from the age of 11 and from blue belt up.

 Yes, very likely.
 While we try to avoid getting damaged permanently for any number of sensible reasons, getting hurt is an inevitable and unavoidable consequence of training in the martial arts.
 You cannot practice punching and kicking and blocking without getting hurt and bruised.
 It's better to have this happen under the controlled conditions of a dojo, than having to learn how to deal with pain the first time an assailant in the street hits you.
 Pain is also what makes you appreciate the times when it doesn't hurt!